grisov/quickDictionary/readme.md

 ## Change log

 ### Version 1.1
-* Changed keyboard shortcuts that are duplicated in NVDA;
+* changed some add-ons keyboard shortcuts which conflicted with other add-ons;
-* slightly changed keyboard shortcuts to control the add-on functions;
+* removed some keyboard shortcuts and gave to user opportunity to setup them yourself;
 * changed the description of the main add-on features;
 * updated help and translation of the add-on;
 * Fixed error in Ukrainian translation (thanks to Volodymyr Perig);
+* added russian translation.

 ### Version 1.0: features of implementation
 * execution of requests to the remote server in a separate thread to avoid blocking the operation of NVDA;